balajirajan/hdfs-disk-usage/README.md

 usage:
 change the maxdepth and root folder and measurement(MB/GB/TB) as per your requirement in the script.
 1. max_depth:
-	 It set as 3, which means it will travers to folder1/folder2/folder3.
+	 It set as 3, which means it will travers upto folder1/folder2/folder3.
 2. Root folder:
 	 Default as "/". change the path in variable "largest_root_dirs" on line#4. largest_root_dirs=$(sudo -u hdfs hdfs dfs -du -s '/*' | sort -nr | perl -ane 'print "$F[2] "')